 Student – 1st – 5th grader that is enrolled in your class.

 Robotics Team Members – 1st – 5th grader who is on your robotics team

 STEM – Science, Technology, Engineering, and Math

 Pits – Location for your team to assemble in-between competition matches to work on your robot

-Robot nerd – Someone who lives and breathes everything robotics.
-(You in a few months, and your robotics team students)
+Robot Nerd – Someone who lives and breathes everything robotics.
+(You in a few months, and your robotics students)